Si-ja/Dashboard-Python/README.md

 ![](https://github.com/Si-ja/Dashboard-Python/blob/main/application/visuals/AddingCountries.png "Add more variables")

 You can also change the range - increase or decrease it, in respect to how many data points there are.
-So far the renge was tailored to fit the sequential nature of the data used in the project.
+So far the range was tailored to fit the sequential nature of the data used in the project.

 ![](https://github.com/Si-ja/Dashboard-Python/blob/main/application/visuals/ChangingRange.png "Change Range")